Are Blade Helicopters A Good Choice To Start With?

 The expertly tuned Spektrum 6250HX flight controller is ready for more advanced Spektrum aircraft transmitters.
 Pilots get kit level quality in a Bind-N-Fly package.

-The Blade Fusion 550 is Blade's first "kit" heli in several years as well as their largest.
+The Blade Fusion 550 along with the Fusion 700 are Blade's first "kit" helicopters in several years as well as their two largest.

-I really like the concept of this helicopter as it's a good indicator if nothing else, that the hobby is still healthy and Blade is still innovating and giving another go at the higher end, larger kit build market.
+I really like the concept of these two helicopters as it's a good indicator if nothing else, that the hobby is still healthy and Blade giving another go at the higher end, larger kit build market.